 Evaluation Training: All evaluation committee voting members must receive RFP evaluation training prior to commencing the evaluation.
-This training should be completed within a year of any evaluation.
+This training should be completed within one year prior to the evaluation.
 The Purchasing Division buyer will meet with the agency committee at the first evaluation meeting after the bid opening and provide committee training and general review of the proposals.